PippyHub/PippyHub/README.md

 ### :woman_technologist: &nbsp;About Me :

-I am a High School student from Aotearoa.
+I am a uni student from Aotearoa.